Bi-Coloured-Python-Rock-Snake/creature/README.md

 Downloaded 50856 bytes
 ```

-Or you can start an event loop yourself (intended for interactive use or
+Or you can start an event loop yourself - this may be useful for interactive
-scripts).
+use or
+scripts.

 **2. start_loop()**